 Measuring Marine Driversity Across Geographic and Taxonomic Scales

 While the biodiversity gradients that shape the Coral Triangle are

 well known, this pattern is based on data from a relatively small number of taxa, namely fish, corals and gastropods.
 We know comparatively little about diversity across most marine phyla, particularly fauna that live within the matrix of coral reefs.
 We know even less about microbial and viral diversity and how those may be related to metazoan diversity.
-Funded by an NSF PIRE grant, a major current focus of our lab is using standardized protocols to assess biodiversity from viruses to metazoans across the Coral Triangle biodiversity hotspot, and understand how that diversity may be impacted by anthropogenic stressors like pollution and climate change.
+Our lab is using Autonomous Reef Monitoring Structure to assess biodiversity from viruses to metazoans across the Coral Triangle biodiversity hotspot, and understand how that diversity may be impacted by anthropogenic stressors like pollution and climate change.